A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Model and hypergraph structure

 \subsection{Separability assumptions}

-We can now give assumptions that will be used to design an efficient distributed SPA Gibbs sampler.
-Precisely, we will consider distribution~\eqref{eq:dist-SPA}, where the functions are assumed to satisfy some separability conditions. \begin{assumption} \ \begin{enumerate} \item $h \colon \HHH \to \RR$ is $\lambda_h$-Lipschitz differentiable, with $\lambda_h>0$.
+We can now give the assumptions that will be used to design an efficient distributed SGS algorithm.
+Precisely, we will consider distribution~\eqref{eq:dist-SPA}, where the functions are assumed to satisfy the following separability conditions. \begin{assumption} \ \begin{enumerate} \item $h \colon \HHH \to \RR$ and $f \colon \HHH \to \RX$ are additively separable on the workers, i.e.